joemcc-90/leeds-bins-hass/README.md

 Colour | Colour of the bin (i.e. GREEN, BLACK, BROWN) Next collection | Date of the next collection
 Days | Number of days until the next collection
-Info URL | URL to Leeds City Council website with information on what can and can't go in the bin
+Info URL | URL to Leeds City Council website with information on what to put in your bin

 Dataset used provided by Data Mill North [Click here for more info](https://datamillnorth.org/dataset/ep6lz/household-waste-collections)